schmittnieto/schmittnieto.github.io/_posts/2024-10-04-azure-stack-hci-demolab.md

 ## Why AzSHCI?

-The **AzSHCI** scripts are designed to bridge this gap by providing a lightweight, efficient way to deploy Azure Stack HCI on minimal hardware.
+The **AzSHCI** scripts are designed to bridge this gap by providing a lightweight, efficient way to deploy Azure Local on minimal hardware.
 Key advantages include:

 - **Resource Efficiency:** Optimized for environments with limited CPU, RAM, and storage.
 - **Simplicity:** Straightforward scripts that are easy to understand and modify.
-- **Quick Deployment:** Allows you to set up a single-node Azure Stack HCI cluster rapidly for testing and development.
+- **Quick Deployment:** Allows you to set up a single-node Azure Local cluster rapidly for testing and development.

 ## Prerequisites